 Apart from very few exceptions, rights in rem to real property can only be acquired by way of registration in the land register.
-In principle, bona fide acquirers of properties may rely on the accuracy and completeness of the land register when it comes to registration of the legal transaction.
+The register's information is considered correct and complete with respect to a person who relies on it in good faith.